JosePedroDias/fpl/rules.md

 During the season, your fantasy football players will be allocated points based on their performance in the Premier League.

-Action Points
+Action Points:

-For playing up to 60 minutes 1
+      1 - For playing up to 60 minutes
-For playing 60 minutes or more (excluding stoppage time) 2 For each goal scored by a goalkeeper or defender 6
-For each goal scored by a midfielder 5
+      2 - For playing 60 minutes or more (excluding stoppage time) 6 - For each goal scored by a goalkeeper or defender 5 - For each goal scored by a midfielder
-For each goal scored by a forward 4
+      4 - For each goal scored by a forward
-For each goal assist 3
+      3 - For each goal assist
-For a clean sheet by a goalkeeper or defender 4
-For a clean sheet by a midfielder 1
+      4 - For a clean sheet by a goalkeeper or defender 1 - For a clean sheet by a midfielder
-For every 3 shot saves by a goalkeeper 1
+      1 - For every 3 shot saves by a goalkeeper
-For each penalty save 5
+      5 - For each penalty save
-For each penalty miss -2
+     -2 - For each penalty miss
-Bonus points for the best players in a match 1-3
-For every 2 goals conceded by a goalkeeper or defender -1 For each yellow card -1
+    1-3 - Bonus points for the best players in a match -1 - For every 2 goals conceded by a goalkeeper or defender -1 - For each yellow card
-For each red card -3
+     -3 - For each red card
-For each own goal -2
+     -2 - For each own goal

 ## Clean sheets